awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 Amazon EKS nodes are standard Amazon EC2 instances\.
 You're billed based on the normal Amazon EC2 prices\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.
 You can't create managed nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 You can create self\-managed nodes in an AWS Region where you have AWS Outposts, or AWS Wavelength, or AWS Local Zones enabled\.
 For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md), or[Launching self\-managed Windows nodes](launch-windows-workers.md), and [Launching self\-managed Bottlerocket nodes](launch-node-bottlerocket.md)\.

-For most cases, we recommend selecting Bottlerocket for your AMI type\.
-For some considerations when using Bottlerocket, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](eks-optimized-ami-bottlerocket.md)\.

 **Prerequisites**
 + An existing cluster\.
 If you don't have an existing cluster, we recommend that you follow one of the [Getting started with Amazon EKS](getting-started.md) guides to create your cluster and node group\.
 + \(Optional\) If you want to significantly increase the number of pods that you can run per instance, then you must have version 1\.9\.0 or later of the Amazon VPC CNI add\-on installed and configured appropriately and create AWS Nitro System instances\.
 For more information, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md)\.